muhammadsanwarulislam/PHP-Data-Structures/05_Tree/05_tree.md

   * **Level:** The level represents the generation of nodes.
 If a parent node is in level n, its child node will be n+1 level.
   *  **Height of tree:** The height of tree defined by the height of its root node.
   *  **Forest:** A forest is a set of zero or more disjoint trees.
+## Types of tree structures ##
+There are several types of tree structures in computer science, including:
+ * **Binary Tree:** where each node has at most two child nodes.
+ * AVL Tree: a self-balancing binary search tree.
+ * Trie (Prefix Tree): used to store a collection of strings, where each node represents a single character in a string.
+ * B-Tree: used in databases and file systems to store large amounts of data more efficiently than a binary tree.
+ * K-D Tree: used for nearest neighbor search in high-dimensional spaces.
+ * Segment Tree: used for efficiently querying and modifying ranges in an array.
+ * Fenwick Tree (Binary Indexed Tree): used for efficiently querying and modifying prefix sums in an array.
+ * Heap: a complete binary tree that satisfies the heap property, either min-heap or max-heap.
+ * Huffman Tree: used in data compression algorithms to represent a set of characters and their frequencies.
+**These are some of the most commonly used tree structures in computer science.**